comake/shacl-to-json-schema/README.md

 No support for SHACL predicates `shacl:lessThanOrEquals`, `shacl:lessThan`, `shacl:flag`, `shacl:equal`, `shacl:class`, and `shacl:languageIn`.

-There is also no support for complex SHACL Property Paths including Sequence Paths, Alternative Paths, Inverse Paths, Zero-Or-More Paths, One-Or-More Paths, and Zero-Or-One Paths.
+There is also currently no support for complex SHACL Property Paths including Sequence Paths, Alternative Paths, Inverse Paths, Zero-Or-More Paths, One-Or-More Paths, and Zero-Or-One Paths.

 ## API